sf105/sttp-book/chapters/getting-started/test-automation.md

 }
 ```

-Now we have to think about tests for this method.
+With the implementation in hands, the next step is to devise
+test cases for the program.
-Use your experience as a developer to get as many test cases as you can.
+Use your experience as a developer to devise as many test cases as you can.
 To get you started, a few examples:

-* Just one letter  (C = 100)
+* T1=Just one letter, e.g., C should be equals to 100
-* Different letters combined (CLV = 155)
+* T2=Different letters combined, e.g., CLV = 155
-* Subtractive notation (CM = 900)
+* T3=Subtractive notation, e.g., CM = 900

-Let's now automate these manually devised test cases.
+In future chapters, we will explore how to devise those test cases.
+The output
+of that stage will often be similar to the one above: a test case number,
+an explanation of what the test is about (we will later call it _class_ or _partition_),
+and a concrete instance of an input that exercises the program in that way, together
+with the expected output.
+Once the "manual task of devising test cases" is done, we will then write them
+as automated test cases using JUnit.
+Let us now do it.

 ## The JUnit Framework

-Testing frameworks enables us to write our test cases in a way that
+Testing frameworks enable us to write test cases in a way that
 they can be easily executed by the machine.
-For Java, the standard framework to write automated tests is JUnit (the frameworks for the languages work similarly), and its most recent version is 5.x.
+In Java, the standard framework to write automated tests is JUnit,

-To automate the tests we need a Java class.
-This is usually named the name of the class under test, followed by "Test".
-To create an automated test, we make a method with the return type `void`.
+and its most recent version is 5.x.

+The steps to create a JUnit class/test is often the following:

+* Create a Java class under `/src/test/java` directory (or whatever test directory your project structure uses).
+As a convention, the name of the test class is similar to the name of the
+class under test.
+For example, a class that tests the `RomanNumeral` class is often called
+`RomanNumeralTest`.
+In terms of package structure, the test class also inherits the same
+package as the class under test.
+In our case, `tudelft.roman`.

+* For each test case we devise for the program/class, we write a test method.
+A JUnit test method returns `void` and it is annotated with `@Test` (an annotation that
+comes from JUnit 5's `org.junit.jupiter.api.Test`).
-For the execution the name of the method does not matter, but we always use it to describe the test.
+The name of the test method does not matter for JUnit, but it does matter to us.
+A best
-To make sure that JUnit considers the method to be a test, we use the `@Test` annotation.
-To use this annotation you have to import `org.junit.jupiter.api.Test`.

-In the method itself we execute the code that we want to test.
-After we have done that, we check is the result is what we would expect.
+practice is to name the test after the case it tests.

+* The test method instantiates the class under test and invokes the method under test.
+The test method passes the previously defined input in the
+test case definition to the method/class.
+The test method then stores the result of the method call (e.g., in a variable).

+* The test method asserts that the output matches with that was expected.
+The expected
+output was defined during the test case definition phase.
-To check this result, we use assertions.
+To check the outcome with the expected value, we use assertions.
 A couple of useful assertions are:

-* `assertEquals(expected, actual)`: Passes if the expected and actual values are equal, fails otherwise.
-  Be sure to pass the expected value as the first argument and the actual value (the value that, for example, the method returns) as second argument.
+  * `Assertions.assertEquals(expected, actual)`: Compares whether the expected and actual values are equal.
+The test fails otherwise.
+Be sure to pass the expected value as the first argument, and the actual value (the value that comes from the program under test) as second argument.
     Otherwise the fail message of the test will not make sense.
-* `assertTrue(condition)`: Passes if the condition evaluates to true, fails otherwise.
+  * `Assertions.assertTrue(condition)`: Passes if the condition evaluates to true, fails otherwise.
-* `assertFalse(condition)`: Passes if the condition evaluates to false, fails otherwise.
+  * `Assertions.assertFalse(condition)`: Passes if the condition evaluates to false, fails otherwise.

-More assertions and additional arguments can be found in [JUnit's documentation](https://junit.org/junit5/docs/5.3.0/api/org/junit/jupiter/api/Assertions.html).
+  * More assertions and additional arguments can be found in [JUnit's documentation](https://junit.org/junit5/docs/5.3.0/api/org/junit/jupiter/api/Assertions.html).
 To make easy use of the assertions and to import them all in one go, you can use `import static org.junit.jupiter.api.Assertions.*;`.

-We need a class and methods annotated with `@Test` to automate our test cases.
-The three cases we had, can be automated as follows.
+The three tests cases we have devised can be automated as follows:

 ```java
 import org.junit.jupiter.api.Test;